RockRottenSalad/wiz-build/README.md

 <br><br>
 This project is a very simple build system for C.(Not super functional as of now) I was inspired by a different project called "[nobuild](https://github.com/tsoding/nobuild)".
-Imagine a Makefile if it were to be written in C. That's pretty much all you need to know.
+Imagine a Makefile if it were to be written in C(and if it were 10 times uglier).
+That's pretty much all you need to know.
 <br><br>
 ## Progress(Somewhat functional features)
 - Macro for running shell commands